 Professional Use | Used by cleaning professionals for stubborn blood stains | Consider professional assistance |

-While hydrogen peroxide is a powerful tool for treating blood stains, ammonia serves as another effective option for tackling particularly stubborn marks on carpets.
+While hydrogen peroxide is a powerful tool for treating blood stains, ammonia serves as another practical option for tackling particularly stubborn marks on carpets.

 To remove dried blood stains, follow these steps:

-Removing blood stains from carpet can often be achieved using common household items, such as baking soda, which serves as a natural stain remover.
+Removing blood stains from carpet can often be achieved using everyday household items, such as baking soda, which serves as a natural stain remover.

-A simple cleaning solution can be prepared by mixing two cups of cold water with baking soda to effectively treat the stain.
+A simple cleaning solution can be prepared by mixing two cups of cold water with baking soda to treat the stain effectively.

 It is important to note that the use of warm water is generally discouraged, as it may cause the blood to set deeper into the carpet fibres, complicating the removal process.